kbss-cvut/record-manager-ui/doc/development.md

 `npm run dev` starts developement version of record-manager-ui at `http://localhost:5173`.
 In order to login to through keycloak `record-manager` realm needs to be configured: open the `record-manager` realm, under _Clients_ open the `record-manager` client and set
 _Valid redirect URIs_ (by default it should be `http://localhost:5173/*`) and _Web Origins_ (by default it should be `http://localhost:5173`).

+#### Additional configuration parameters

+The environment variable `INTERNAL_RECORD_MANAGER_SERVER_SERVICE` points to the Record Manager backend. `http://host.docker.internal` can be used to configure the backend running locally on the host computer.
+See more info in the appropriate .env file, e.g., [keycloak-auth/.env](../deploy/keycloak-auth/.env).

 ### Running with all Services in Development Mode